ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 ### Core Metadata for _Data Entities_

-The table below outlines the properties that Data Entities, when present, MUST have to be minimally valid .
+The table below outlines the properties that Data Entities, when present, MUST have to be minimally valid.

 #### File Data Entity